NAHJ/2018-coding-track/src/pages/blog/2018-07-06-hello-javascript.md

 We'll get into what this all means in a second but what we are basically saying here is, hey, we have a, which equals 1, and b, which equals 2, now let's add them and store that total into c.

-We then print out (log) a phrase with that variable into the console.
+We then print out (console.log) a phrase with that variable into the console.

-All statements are comprised of expressions.
+All statements are comprised of _expressions_.

 What is an expression?
 An expression is any number, variable, identifier, and so on that can indicate to the JavaScript compiler that there is some meaning behind the character.